joseeden/All-Things-Docker-and-Kubernetes/README.md

 ## How to Use this Repo

-Each project in this repo is equipped with easy-to-follow, detailed instructions.
+- Each project in this repo is equipped with easy-to-follow, detailed instructions.

-You can also go through each **Docker** and **Kubernetes** topics below for a quick walkthrough.
+- You can also go through the **Docker** and **Kubernetes** topics below for a quick walkthrough.

 ## Projects